University and college admission: Indonesia

-In Indonesia, University and College Admission is dependent on the University or College Status.
-Generally, Public Universities conduct their admission in unified system of two as of 2019.
-Public Nationwide admissions to Public universities are subsidies by the government and students who succeed to enter university from one of the two schemes will enjoy lower to free university program fees.
+In Indonesia, university and college admission is dependent on the university or college status.
+Generally, public universities conduct their admission in the unified system of two as of 2019.
+Public nationwide admissions to public universities are subsidies by the government and students who succeed in entering university from one of the two schemes will enjoy lower to free university program fees.
 The first alternative is SNMPTN (Seleksi Nasional Masuk Perguruan Tinggi Negeri-Unified National Public Universities Admission).
-SNMPTN is a university admission scheme based on academic performances during the years of Senior High School.
+SNMPTN is a university admission scheme based on academic performance during the years of senior high school.
 This selection system is designed only for students graduating during that respective year only.
-SNMPTN selection considers a few criteria such as student's academic grades and performances, achievements, stream or type of class (sciene or social, AP or Regular) and originating high school.
+SNMPTN selection considers a few criteria such as student's academic grades and performances, achievements, stream or type of class (science or social, AP or Regular) and originating high school.
 However, not all senior students can apply, usually only 50% of the graduating class may apply for an 'A' accredited school and lower quotas for other accreditations.
-According to the law of the Ministry of Higher Education, the total holding admission into a public university should at least be 30% from SNMPTN; each university may allocate more.
+According to the law of the Ministry of Higher Education, the total holding admission into a public university should at least be 30% of SNMPTN; each university may allocate more.
 The second alternative is SBMPTN (Seleksi Bersama Masuk Perguruan Tinggi Negeri-Unified Public Universities Admission Examination).

-SBMPTN is a university admission where you take two or three tests (aptitude test, natural science test, and/or social science test), applicants will also be required to submit into a practical session if the chosen major is art, music, or physical education.
+SBMPTN is a university admission where applicants take two or three tests (aptitude test, natural science test, and/or social science test); applicants will also be required to submit to a practical session if the chosen major is art, music, or physical education.
 You also choose 3 different majors and/or universities.
 This examination is held nationwide once a year and unlike SNMPTN, is open to high school graduates of the last 3 years.
-But in 2019, there are change which you take the one or two test first held by LTMPT (State University Admission Test Agency) then submit their scores to register on SBMPTN.
-And also since 2019, there are no practical session if the chosen major is art, music, or physical education, which is replaced by submitting portfolio.
-Many students repeat or take gap years to retake the SBMPTN to get into their wanted university.
-According to the Ministry of Higher Education, minimum 40% of the entire public university quota should admit from SBMPTN.
+But in 2019, there are changes whether you take one or two tests first held by LTMPT (State University Admission Test Agency) and then submit their scores to register on SBMPTN.
+Also since 2019, there have been no practical sessions if the chosen major is art, music, or physical education, which is replaced by submitting a portfolio.
+Many students repeat or take gap years to retake the SBMPTN to get into their desired university.
+According to the Ministry of Higher Education, a minimum of 40% of the entire public university quota should be admitted from SBMPTN.
 However, most public universities allocate 60% and above for SBMPTN due to the constantly high success rate of students who were accepted from this scheme.
-SBMPTN is known for its very difficult questions and challenging time-management difficulties.
-The exam is also held CBT (Computer-Based) starting of last year.
+The SBMPTN exam includes complex questions and requires effective time management, making it a challenging process for many applicants.
+The exam is also held CBT (Computer-Based) starting last year.